 1. A travel carriage rides on four (4) precision linear rail bearing blocks and is driven by a ballscrew drive system.
 The ballscrew is directly coupled to the servo motor and, through closed loop encoder feedback, provides extremely high levels of precise repeatable movements.
 Home and travel limit switches are included, further enabling precise and repeatable welds.
 A cable tray and cable carrier provides a neat cabling package, as well as extending the life of the cabling and hoses running to the seam welder carriage and weld head.

-2. The seam welder track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
+2. The linear seam welder track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
 The track is outfitted with precision ground linear rails which provide smooth, repeatable motion resulting in superb welds.

 3. Two (2) manually retractable part alignment devices facilitate positioning of the weld joint along the centerline of the seam welder prior to clamping and welding.
 These alignment devices may be easily repositioned along the length of the seam welder bed, allowing them to be placed appropriately for parts of varying lengths.

 4. A safety interlock switch is provided at the mandrel latch.
 The integration of this switch prevents the seam welder from clamping when the mandrel latch is in an open condition.
 It also prevents unclamping while the weld is in progress.